Blackhead extraction

 Always choose non-comedogenic cosmetics.
 These products do not clog pores, actively supporting skin cleansing, regeneration, and toning.

-Effective combatting of blackheads requires consistent, daily care for the skin.
-The key to healthy, blackhead-free skin is comprehensive skincare routine, including:
+Effective combat against blackheads requires consistent, daily care for the skin.
+The key to healthy skin free of blackheads is comprehensive skincare routine, including:

 - precise makeup removal,

-- two-step skin cleansing (oil and gel to remove impurities and unclog pores),
+- two-step skin cleansing (with oil and gel to remove impurities and unclog pores),

 - regular exfoliation of dead skin cells (e.g. gentle enzymatic peeling),

-- proper skin hydration to help regulate sebum secretion,
+- proper skin moisturizing, which helps regulate sebum secretion,

 - using cleansing masks, e.g. based on clays,